Bird's Point, Missouri: History

 In the 1880s, the area was an important railroad and river terminus for cotton distribution, and a series of ferries facilitated movement of cargo and passengers from the island to the Illinois riverbank.
-The narrow gauge Texas and St. Louis Railway built into Bird's Point in 1882.
+The narrow-gauge Texas and St. Louis Railway built into Bird's Point in 1882.
 When the remainder of the railroad was completed, it stretched from Bird's Point to Gatesville, Texas.
-An incline was used to transfer railcars onto car floats for the cross-Mississippi trip from Birds Point to Cairo, Illinois.
-The narrow-gauge Texas and St. Louis went bankrupt and the new company was the St. Louis Arkansas and Texas Railway.
-That railroad standard gauged the rail line so the railroads shippers would not have to break bulk by transferring to a different gauge railroad.
+An incline was used to transfer railcars onto car floats for the cross-Mississippi trip from Bird's Point to Cairo, Illinois.
+The Texas and St. Louis went bankrupt and the new company was the St. Louis, Arkansas and Texas Railway.
+That railroad rebuilt the line to standard gauge so the railroads shippers would not have to break bulk by transferring to a different gauge railroad.
 When the St. Louis, Arkansas and Texas Railway went bankrupt it was taken over by the St. Louis Southwestern Railway, nicknamed the Cotton Belt.
 The railroad ran from Bird's Point through Pine Bluff, Arkansas, Texarkana, Texas and to Gatesville, Texas, offering planters a convenient route to transfer their cotton bales to the Mississippi for water transport to markets in the Midwest.
 The Cotton Belt moved most of its car ferry operations to a new incline and car float at Gray's Point, Missouri in 1898.
 In September 1908, the river bank caved in and essentially destroyed the boat yard and surrounding facilities.
 The railroad incline was destroyed in a flood in April 1909.
 The Cotton Belt continued to serve Birds Point with rail service for a number of years.
 The Cotton Belt 5.3 mile rail line between Birds Point and Wyatt was abandoned by ICC order on October 9, 1938.
 In late 1941, an oil pipeline was laid on the old Cotton Belt right of way between Wyatt and Birds Point to facilitate the transportation of crude oil by barge.
 A small tank farm was built just south of Birds Point for oil storage.
 Cotton Belt handled railroad tank cars from Texas and Louisiana to Wyatt for shipment of the oil to Birds Point and trans loading onto barges.

 The Cairo Mississippi River Bridge carrying U.S. Routes 60 and 62 over the river between Bird's Point and Cairo was completed in 1929.

 The Missouri Pacific Railroad had a rail line into Birds Point from Charleston, Missouri.
 A rail car ferry to Cairo, Illinois was operated by the Missouri Pacific.
-The Missouri Pacific rail line to Birds Point was abandoned on March 31, 1942 and the rail line cut back to Alfalfa Center, Missouri.
+The Missouri Pacific rail line to Birds Point was abandoned on March 31, 1942, and the rail line cut back to Alfalfa Center, Missouri.

 Bird's Point today is marked by several large grain elevators and storage facilities.